-A big part of success in SEO comes down to how many links are pointing to your site and where those links come from.
-Your domain authority is dependent on these metrics, but you can’t just go out and build links with abandon.
+A big part of success in search engine optimization (SEO) comes down to how many high quality links are pointing to your site and where those links come from.
+Your domain authority is dependent on these metrics, but you can’t just go out and build links (internal links, yes–external links, no) with abandon.
 Instead, your best bet is to use guest posts—custom-written content for external publications that contain a relevant, informative link pointing back to your domain.
 It’s hard to get featured as a guest contributor until you’ve built up some credibility, so one of the best places to start building links through guest posts is on sites relevant to your industry, such as industry news sites or forums.

 As you gain more experience, respect, and followers in your specific niche, eventually you’ll want to move up to higher authority publications, where you’ll get more visibility and reach.
 Niche industry sites give you tons of opportunities to develop relevant content, but their authority scores tend to be on the low side.
 Instead, start making pitches to major national players that see hundreds of thousands of visitors a day.
 It’s hard to break into these sources, since they have high standards of quality to maintain, but even one link from a landmark source will justify your efforts.
 See The Ultimate, Step-by-Step Guide to Building Your Business by Guest Blogging for help here.

 While it’s a great thing to become a guest contributor or columnist at a relevant publication, you’ll see diminishing returns from the value of each new link you acquire from that publication.
-You probably don’t need more than three links from any single publication, from an SEO perspective (though there are still benefits to having more links if they are driving referral traffic!).
+You probably don’t need more than three links from any single publication, from a link building for SEO perspective (though there are still benefits to having more links if they are driving referral traffic!).
 That’s why it’s a good idea to seek new publication sources in order to diversify your link profile.

 Anchor text—the text that features the embedded hyperlink to your site—used to be a huge deal.
-Before Google’s Panda algorithm in 2011 (and then Google’s Penguin algorithm in 2012), anchor text manipulation was rampant because it worked so damn well.
-In those days, to get the most out of your link, you’d embed at least one keyword into your anchor text.
+Before various Google search engine algorithm updates, anchor text manipulation was rampant because it worked so damn well.
+In those days, to get the most out of your broken link building, you’d embed at least one keyword into your anchor text.
 Today, this could still theoretically be beneficial, but to a much lesser degree; aside from that, it’s actually the #1 way Google identifies link spam, so I recommend avoiding it altogether.
 Having too many links with unnatural anchor text (such as anchor text that includes a keyword within it) is the easiest way for Google to identify rank manipulation, and can quickly earn you a devastating penalty that can be extremely difficult to recover from.
 It’s far more important to ensure your anchor text flows naturally in the context of the article.
 Besides, assuming you’re building links through content marketing, like I recommend in SEO Link Building: The Ultimate Step-by-Step Guide, then you’re not only dealing with Google catching your fishy anchor text; you’re dealing with real editors at the publications with whom you’re working.
 Many of them are trained to look out for manipulative anchor text, and if they see something suspicious, they could either refuse to publish your content, remove your link, or refuse to work with you at all.

 Wikipedia is a major authority, and earning a link there could be a major boon for your SEO.
 Wikipedia is also open to the public for editing, so you can link yourself wherever it seems appropriate.
 Keep in mind that the Wikipedia crowd takes their responsibilities seriously, so if your link isn’t 100 percent valuable, it’s probably going to be removed.